aiven/aiven-operator/docs/content/en/docs/kafka/_index.md

 Aiven for Kafka is an excellent option if you need to run Apache Kafka at scale.
 With Aiven Kubernetes Operator you can get up and running with a suitably sized Apache Kafka service in a few minutes.

-> Before going through this guide, make sure you have a [Kubernetes cluster](../installation/prerequisites/) with the [operator installed](../installation/) and a [Kubernetes secret with an Aiven authentication token](../authentication/).
+> Before going through this guide, make sure you have a [Kubernetes cluster](../installation/prerequisites/) with the [operator installed](../installation/) and a [Kubernetes Secret with an Aiven authentication token](../authentication/).

 ## Creating a Kafka instance
 1. Create a file named `kafka-sample.yaml`, and add the following content: